alexgdav/cards-client/README.md

 - allowing a user to view only their own decks
 - allowing a user to favorite cards or decks created by others, and to add others' cards to their own decks
+- better timer functionality
+- ability to upload a list of decks and flashcards en masse
 #### ACKNOWLEDGEMENTS
 Thank you to the students and instructors of SEI-05!